 NYU Shanghai expects its students to maintain continuous registration in an academic program with the exception of summer breaks.
 However, it is sometimes necessary or desirable for a student to take a leave from enrollment for a period of time.
 The duration of the leave generally will be a minimum of one academic semester, or an equivalent four month period, to a maximum of two academic semesters or the equivalent in months (8 months).
-Such leaves may be voluntary or involuntary, and will be handled in accordance with the NYU-wide Student Leave Policy and Procedure (http://nvu.edu/about/policies-guidelinescompliance/policies-and-guidelines/student-leavepolicy.html).
+Such leaves may be voluntary or involuntary, and will be handled in accordance with the NYU-wide Student Leave Policy and Procedure (http://nyu.edu/about/policies-guidelinescompliance/policies-and-guidelines/student-leavepolicy.html).
 As it applies to NYU Shanghai, the "Dean of the School" refers to the NYU Shanghai Dean of Students and the "Provost" refers to the NYU Shanghai Assistant Provost for Academic Affairs.
-Questions about references to specific offices within this policy should be referred to the NYU Shanghai Dean of Students.
+Ouestions about references to specific offices within this policy should be referred to the NYU Shanghai Dean of Students.
 The paragraphs below briefly summarize the NYU Policy, but individuals considering a leave are encouraged to review the full NYU policy referenced above before making any final decisions.

 NYU Shanghai students are expected to absent themselves from campus during their leave of absence.
 They may not audit classes, hold a campus job, participate with a student club or organization, attend campus events, or live in NYU housing.
-Students on leave may only visit campus for scheduled appointments with NYU Shanghai faculty or staff.
+You may visit the campus for any other University-owned facilities only with the written permission of the Dean of Students or designee.
 Students on leave may not enroll in courses until they are approved to return.